martin-0/mios/Readme.md

 elf32 loader loads the PT_LOAD segments of the kernel.

 ## TODO
-Change the logic of the jmp, i.e. don't jump in case of an unlikely situation.
+***WIP Change the logic of the jmp, i.e. don't jump in case of an unlikely situation. finally after these months I can work on kernel again .. don't recall what I did - idt.S requires some rethinking and fixing

 ## NOTES
 Do a cleanup of the gboot code.
 Lots of 16/32b assembly mixed together.